ExceptedPrism3/printf/README.md

 ## Prerequisites
 To run the printf function, you will need to have a C compiler installed on your machine.
 If you don't have a C compiler installed, you can install GCC on Linux or MinGW on Windows.

-## Installation
-To install the printf function, simply include the "holberton.h" header file in your C program, and compile the program with the "holberton.c" source file.

 ## Collaborators
 - Me
 - SABRI Hafsa